DmitriySh/system-design-course/03-data-storage/Lecture.md

  - disadvantages:
    - each insert/update/delete takes time to normalize the index data structure;
    - use additional memory;
-   - complicates the query execution plan
+   - complicates the query execution plan;

 `Index Selectivity` = is the percentage of rows in a table that have the same value for the indexed key. \
 If selectivity is **low/poor** (get _a lot of records_), database will prefer to perform a **full scan**. \